 As his art had been largely about his familiar surroundings of hometown, to reflect upon his practice in different social and cultural environments, he participated in residences in Georgia, Armenia, Portugal and Kyrgyzstan in 2016.
 Since then, he has become ready to engage with any localities with his interests in culture and history.

 Yip studied Critical Intermedia Laboratory (2003-6) in the School of Creative Media, City University of Hong Kong, and Master of Cultural Studies (2006-8), Lingnan University, Hong Kong.
 He was awarded Special Mention, Media Art Category, The 21st ifva Media Art Exhibition, Hong Kong (2016).
 He is the winner of the 3rd VT Open Call, VT Artsalon, Taiwan (2016) and Open Call for Young Curators by Mur Nomade, Hong Kong (2015).
-He was in the curatorial team of Microwave International New Media Arts Festival in 2011-15 and 2017.
+Since 2011, he has been in the curatorial team of Microwave International New Media Arts Festival.

 - – -